numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

               PyUFuncObject *ufunc, PyArray_DTypeMeta *DTypes[nargs],
               PyArray_Descr *in_dtypes[nargs], PyArray_Descr *out_dtypes[nargs]);

-  setting the desired output descriptors, and possibly modifying the input ones to conform with the inner-loops requirements.
+  The function writes ``out_dtypes`` based on ``in_dtypes``.
+This typically means filling in the descriptor of the output(s).
+In many cases also the input descriptor(s) have to be set, e.g. to ensure native byte order when needed by the inner-loop.

 * Define a new structure to be passed in the inner-loop, which can be partially modified by the setup/teardown as well::